New iPhone 11 will be big business for RI’s Citizens Bank

 PROVIDENCE, R.I.
 (WPRI) — When Apple starts taking pre-orders for the new iPhone 11 at 8 a.m.
 Friday, one of Rhode Island’s biggest companies will be among those benefiting from the rush of buyers.

-Since 2015, Citizens Financial Group has been Apple’s designated lender for its iPhone Upgrade Program — making the Providence-based lender the chosen financial partner of one of the world’s most valuable companies, even though it’s only ranked as the nation’s 16th-largest commercial bank.
+Since 2015, Citizens Financial Group has been Apple’s designated lender for its iPhone Upgrade Program — making the Providence-based lender the chosen financial partner of one of the world’s most valuable companies, even though Citizens is only ranked as the nation’s 16th-largest commercial bank.

 The upgrade program lets customers take out a 24-month, no-interest installment loan to pay for their new phones and gives them the option of trading it in for the newest model after the first 12 payments.
 They also get AppleCare warranty coverage.